fontysrobotics/ARMinor-2020-Autonomous-Toilet-Cleaner/README.md

 The package contains moveit configuration files and a launch file to start required nodes in order to simulate moveit integration with the robot.
 Launch command:
 $ roslaunch tcmoveit tc.launch

+## QR-localization
+The QR-localization is made up of three parts:
+•	Calibration of Camera
+•	QR-code creation
+•	Localization
+The whole project can be used using ROS or using the python source files.
+### Calibration of Camera
+Camera distortion is caused by a deviation in manufacturing the physical parts.
+The lenses inside a camera a responsible for creating a laminar image but due to very small deviations the image will be distorted.
+In some cases, the distortion is intentional to create a larger angle of view.
+Take a fish-eye lens as an example.
+The script uses a checkerboard as a reference to see deformations in the lens.
+The information can be saved to a file to use in later references.

+***From calibration import cameraCalibration***
+The possible functions:
+#### _calibrateFromFolder(pictureLocation)_
+pictureLocation is the location of a photograph to calibrate. (use * for multiple files.) ["calibrationFiles/*.jpg"]

+#### _addImage(frame)_
+Append Image to be used in the calibration.

+#### _calibrate()_
+Calibate using appended images

+#### _saveCalibrationFile(filename)_
+Save a calibration with ‘filename’ for later use or use within different code. ["calibrationFile.npz"]

+### QR-Creation
+QR-Codes are very useful markers as they can not only be used to find orientation, but they can also contain information.
+Making it great to store coordinates, orientation and the QR-codes size, allowing for different size markers.
+Getting started:
+Import the QRcreation class from the source files